 Using the Keyboard.
-Tell participants to look at the keyboard.
+Tell them to look at the keyboard.
 Tell them that the basic QWERTY keyboard is displayed in the diagram below:

 Explain to them that the main keys are the letter keys.
-Tell them that when they type just using these, they get lower-case print.
-However, if they hold down a 'shift key' at the same time as they type, they'll get UPPER-CASE letters.
+Tell them that when they type just using these, you get lower-case print.
+However, if they hold down a 'shift key' (there are two to choose from) at the same time as they type, they'll get UPPER-CASE letters.

 Typing Basics.
-Tell participants that they can type lower case letters by pressing any letter key on the keyboard.
-For example, ask them to type the word, 'hello'.
+Tell them that they can type lower case letters by pressing any letter key on the keyboard.
+For example, tell them to type the word, 'hello'.

-Tell participants that to type numbers, they should press a number key.
+Tell them that to type numbers, they should press a number key.

 Backspace and Delete.
-Tell participants that if they make a mistake in typing, they can use these keys to fix that.
-First position the cursor to the right of a letter or number and then press the backspace key to delete letters to the left of the cursor, or place the cursor just before the letter, click and press Delete.
+Tell them that if they make a mistake in your typing, they can use these keys to fix that.
+First position the cursor to the right of a letter or number and then press the backspace key to delete letters to the left of the cursor, or place your cursor just before the letter, click and press Delete.

 Spacebar.
-Tell participants to use the space bar to type single spaces between words.
+Tell them to use the space bar to type single spaces between words.

-Conduct Exercise 2.2: "Using the Keyboard".
+Conduct Exercise 2.2 "Using the Keyboard".